Public speaking classes for kids.

 2. Who developed the program?
 As per point 1 above, you would be wise to ask questions to make sure the program you are enrolling your child into is designed by someone qualified in teaching groups of children, ideally from a school teaching background.
 Over the years, many public speaking programs for kids have be designed by university students or adults who have a public speaking background usually formed within an adult context (such as toastmasters or local debating or public speaking competitions).
 Whilst many of these programs offer great learning options, it is worth considering whether they are the best at teaching groups of children in a way that will deliver the best outcomes?
 Being a champion public speaker usually does NOT translate into having the skill sets & experience in effectively teaching groups of children to deliver the best learning outcomes.
 So check what their school teaching credentials are.
-If they are from a school teaching background themselves, that is a good sign, especially when it comes to children below the ages of 13.
+If they are from a school teaching background themselves, that is a good sign, especially when it comes to children below the ages of 15.

 3. Are the classes fun?
 When a child has fun, their learning outcomes are often much greater.
 Most programs claim to be fun, but most programs have different styles and approaches – some may not be overly fun despite marketing themselves as such.
 Explore their website and you will often get a feel for the program.

 4. Do the children get the opportunity to practice the skills regularly over time?
 Just like a great sportsperson or musician practices regularly over a long period of time, so too must a good public speaker & communicator.
 It takes regular & consistent practice and coaching to become great at anything.
 We would caution parents that irregular 1-3 day courses or holiday programs are unlikely to deliver the results you will see from regular weekly practice.